Helping You to Heal Yourself

 Bowen Technique, Tensegrity Medicine, Massage Therapy in Columbia, Missouri

 Hi!
 I'm Peter Spotts, a licensed massage therapist specializing in pain relief, injury treatment, and release of chronic conditions using a variety of integrated approaches to help your body heal: Bowenwork, Massage therapy, and a Combined Modality Therapy called Tensegrity Medicine.
+Treatment is customized to each client, to help you get the best results.
 Scroll down to learn more, or click on the "Learn More" menu for more detail.

-I work with a team of great therapists at Serenity Therapeutic, at Forum Boulevard and Chapel Hill Road.
-Upper entrance of Woodstock building in "The Colonies."
+I work with a team of great therapists at Hawthorn Health, at Forum Boulevard and Chapel Hill Road.
+Lower entrance of Lexington building in "The Colonies."

 All therapy sessions by appointment only.
-Generally I am available Mondays, Wednesdays, and Fridays--but if you don't see a time that works for you, let me know and we can figure something out.
+Generally I am available Tuesdays through Fridays--but if you don't see a time that works for you, let me know and we can figure something out.

 Columbia, Missouri 65203